 Skip to content

-Plan to spend $1,570–4,540+ (USD) on equipment for landscaping and lawn care, not including your truck and trailer.
-You can cut costs by buying used equipment to start and replacing items as you start to win work and get paid.
+Budgeting for your first set of gear?
+Plan to spend $1,570–4,540+ (USD) on equipment for landscaping and lawn care, not including a business truck and trailer.

 1. Landscaping power tools